AmpllifAI-dev/upsurgeiq-frontend/DISTRIBUTION_FLOW.md

 - Credit cost updates in summary panel

 **Scenario B: User clicks "Generate Now" on "Not Generated" list**
+- System checks if another user has already queued this category
+- If already in queue:
+  - Alert: "This list is already being generated!
+You'll receive an email when it's ready."
+  - Card updates to "Being Generated" status with spinner
+- If not in queue:
   - System creates generation request
   - AI agent starts researching in background
-- Card updates to "Generating" status with spinner
+  - Card updates to "Being Generated" status with spinner
   - Alert: "Generation started!
 We'll email you when it's ready."
 - "Save for Later" button appears below summary panel

-**Scenario C: User tries to select "Generating" list**
+**Scenario C: User tries to select "Being Generated" list**
 - Checkbox remains disabled
 - Tooltip: "This list is being generated.
 Save your distribution for later or choose a different list."